DanielMorales9/SparkCluster/README.md

 A `docker-compose.yml` file is provided to run the spark-cluster in the [Docker Swarm](https://docs.docker.com/engine/swarm/) environment

 ### Usage
-Run the following commands to run the Stack provided with the `docker-compose.yml`.
+Type the following commands to run the stack provided with the `docker-compose.yml`.
 It contains a spark master service and a worker instance.
 ```bash
 docker network create -d overlay --attachable --scope swarm core
 docker stack deploy -c docker-compose.yml <stack-name>
 ```

-Feel free to customize the `docker-compose.yml` file for your need.
+#### Multi-host swarm
+To run the stack in cluster mode, create the swarm before creating the overlay network.
+Otherwise the stack will deployed in a single swarm node --- the manager.

-To stop the container
+To stop the container type:
 ```bash
 docker stack rm <stack-name>
 ```